zanahmad/avisha-website/content/about/_index.md

 ---
-title: "About"
+title: "About me"
 description: |
   A website template for Hugo developed by RStudio & Formspree and available for free.
-show_header: true
+show_header: false
-sidebar_left: false
+sidebar_left: true
 # Keep this!
 Do not edit.
 cascade:
   headless: true